PowerShell/PSDscResources/README.md

 * Group
     * Added support for domain based group members on Nano server.
 * Added the Archive resource
+* Update Test-IsNanoServer cmdlet to properly test for a Nano server rather than the core version of PowerShell

 ### 2.4.0.0